LAB MEMBERS

 M.S.
 Student, Tropical Plant Pathology

-Olatubosun is a graduate research assistant in the Department of Plant and Environmental Protection Sciences at the University of Hawai‘i at Mānoa.
+Olatubosun is a graduate research assistant in the Department of Plant and Environmental Protection Sciences at the University of Hawaii at Manoa.
 He earned his B.S. in Biology from the National Open University of Nigeria and previously worked as a research supervisor at the International Institute of Tropical Agriculture (IITA) in Nigeria.
 At IITA, he focused on germplasm health, plant pathogen detection, and integrated pest management, giving him an edge in safeguarding plant health and biodiversity.
-His current research in Hawai‘i involves screening for host resistance to koa wilt, characterizing fungal pathogens affecting tropical crops, and developing sustainable plant disease management strategies.
+His current research in Hawaii involves screening koa families for resistance to koa wilt and characterizing fungal pathogens affecting tropical crops.
 Olatubosun has a strong background in both field and laboratory diagnostics, and his work supports the broader goal of improving plant health and biosecurity in tropical agriculture.
 He is passionate about food security, disease surveillance, and innovative approaches to plant protection.

 Email: oojo@hawaii.edu